-Healthy eating is important for everyone’s mind and body.
-During the recovery process from an eating disorder, your child will usually work with a registered dietitian to normalize eating habits.
-The goal of healthy eating is to keep your child’s body nourished, energized, and strong.
-Eating in a healthy way will help your child to concentrate and learn in school, reach and maintain a healthy weight, grow to a maximum height, and stay strong for sports and other physical activities.
+Eating nutritionally balanced meals and snacks is important for everyone’s mind and body.
+During the recovery process from an eating disorder, your child will work with a registered dietitian to normalize eating habits.
+The goal of eating is to keep your child’s body nourished, energized, and strong.
+Eating in a healthy, but inclusive and balanced way will help your child to concentrate and learn in school, reach and maintain a healthy weight, grow to a maximum height, and stay strong for sports and other physical activities.
 Healthy eating is not supposed to be a strict diet plan; it is flexible and may differ from person to person.
 It involves eating regular meals and snacks, along with occasional treats.
-To eat healthy, your child should eat foods from all of the food groups (carbohydrates, proteins, fruits, vegetables, dairy, and fats) because each group has different benefits.
+To eat in a nutritionally balanced way, your child should eat foods from all of the food groups (carbohydrates, proteins, fruits, vegetables, dairy, and fats) as well as some “fun” foods because each group has different benefits for the body and the mind.

 Carbohydrates: The carbohydrates in foods like grains and starchy vegetables supply the brain and muscles with energy.
-They help keep our minds sharp and focused and are needed for sports performance.
+They help keep our minds sharp and focused and are needed for physical activity.

 Dairy: Vitamin D fortified and calcium–rich dairy foods help to keep our bones strong.
 The protein in dairy foods also helps keep us full between meals.

-Fruits/Veggies: These foods contain many important vitamins and minerals, as well as fiber which is needed for normal digestion.
+Fruits/Veggies: These foods contain many important vitamins and minerals, as well as fiber which is necessary for normal digestion.

-Protein: Protein has many important functions in the body from nourishing hair to repairing and building muscles.
+Protein: Protein has many important functions in the body from nourishing hair and nails to repairing and building muscles.

-Fats: Fats found in oils (such as canola oil or olive oil), nuts, and fish are great for our heart and skin and provide energy.
+Fats: Fats found in oils (such as canola oil or olive oil), nuts, and fish are great for our heart and skin, help us make important hormones and provide energy.

 Sample Snack List